RealGoodAppsLLC/BlazorJavascript/README.md

 }
 ```

-3) Start using it!
+3) Start using it.
 Here is a simple example using `App.razor` that listens to the `window.onresize` event and prints out the current viewport size.

 ```csharp
 @code {